trybaseplate/hindsight-docs/unlisted/roleplays_beta.md

-# Roleplays Beta

-> **Early Access Feature**: This feature is in beta and available to select design partners.
+**NOTE: Early Access Feature**: This feature is in beta and available to select design partners.
 We're actively gathering feedback to improve the experience.

 ## Overview